zmalone/chef-web-docs/source/skills/fundamentals-series-week-4/index.md

 ---
-title: 'Part 4: Common configuration data with data bags'
+title: '4: Common configuration data with data bags'
 order: 4
 description: Fourth in a series of videos covering the fundamentals of Chef.
 keywords: training, videos, screencasts
+category: 'fundamentals-series'
+icon: fa-film
 ---
 # Common configuration data with data bags